Irus Braverman: Literary production

-Braverman's most recent monograph, Coral Whisperers: Scientists on the Brink (University of California Press, 2018), contains interviews with more than 100 marine biologists about coral scientists' attempts to save corals and their marine ecosystems.
+Braverman's monograph, Coral Whisperers: Scientists on the Brink (University of California Press, 2018), contains interviews with more than 100 marine biologists about coral scientists' attempts to save corals and their marine ecosystems.
 Shortly after its publication, Coral Whisperers garnered considerable attention.
 Environmental journalist Elizabeth Kolbert featured it in her discussion about the existential crisis of our time in the New Yorker, and filmmaker and historian Iain McCalman reviewed it in the May 2019 issue of The Times Literary Supplement.

-Braverman has published numerous essays on law, space, and the politics of nature, including “The Tree is the Enemy Soldier” in Law and Society Review (2008), “Civilized Borders” in Antipode (2011), “Uprooting Identities” in PoLAR (2010), “Looking at Zoos” in Cultural Studies (2011), “Passing the Sniff Test” in Buffalo Law Review (2013), and “Animal Frontiers: A Tale of Three Zoos in Israel/Palestine” in Cultural Critique (2013).
+Braverman has published numerous essays on law, space, and the politics of nature, including "The Tree is the Enemy Soldier" in Law and Society Review (2008), "Civilized Borders" in Antipode (2011), "Uprooting Identities" in PoLAR (2010), "Looking at Zoos" in Cultural Studies (2011), "Passing the Sniff Test" in Buffalo Law Review (2013), and "Animal Frontiers: A Tale of Three Zoos in Israel/Palestine" in Cultural Critique (2013).
 Recent essays include "Wild Legalities: Animals and Settler Colonialism in Palestine/Israel" in PoLAR (2021), and "Environmental justice, settler colonialism, and more-than-humans in the occupied West Bank: An introduction" for a special issue of Environment and Planning E: Nature and Space (2021), "provid[ing] a first-of-its kind attempt to examine environmental injustices in the occupied West Bank through interdisciplinary perspectives, pointing to the broader settler colonial and neoliberal contexts within which they occur and to their more-than-human implications."